rajib579/rajibexercise.github.io/about.md

 <a href="https://www.memphis.edu/" target="_blank">The University of Memphis, Memphis, TN</a>

-- Implemented model to recover image, resized to downscale, measured by the image quality.
+- Implemented deep learning model to differentiate between morphed and real face image using python.
-- Analyzed unwanted algorithmic biases for prediction and optimization using explainable AI.
+- Analyzed algorithmic biases for prediction and optimization of robotics paths using explainable AI.
-- Worked as lead developer and increased 20% participation in two FEMA Cyber Emergency Projects.
+- Led development and increased 20\% participation in FEMA Projects using Python, Linux, and Javascript.
 - Collaborated with graduate students for their evolutionary computation projects.
 - Worked as Scrum Master to mentor four students’ projects.
 Ran lab work, involved in creating assignments, graded papers, and supervised two other TAs.